Proven Mazda2 is still just as appealing as it always was

 Pliant ride.
 Proper performance

-Power is adequate from the little fifteen-hundred turbodiesel and engine noise is engaging.
-The engine is also relatively quiet in that national speed limit zone, thanks in part to the fact that it’s ticking over at around 2000rpm when you’re travelling at 120km/h.
-We tested its sprint time to 100km/h at 9.8 seconds, while and 80 to 120km/h went down at a notable 7.14 seconds.
+Power is adequate from the little fifteen-hundred petrol and engine noise is engaging.
+The engine is a little rowdy in that national speed limit zone, thanks in part to the fact that its high compression ratio when you are travelling at 120km/h.
+We tested it to 100km/h at 9.8 seconds, while and 80 to 120km/h went down at a notable 7.14 seconds.

 Road holding and ride are good, albeit a tad rigid over rougher surfaces.
 Connection to the road is positive and handling is predictable and refined.
 Mazda once told us that it optimised the chassis.
 It gets what they call lightweight front strut and rear torsion beam suspension with revised geometry and electric power-assisted steering.